Mechanical Design Engineer

 Key Responsibilities

-• Create detailed 3D models and 2D drawings for manufacture.
+• Create detailed 3D CAD models and 2D manufacturing drawings (SolidWorks / Autodesk)

-• Lead internal design reviews and support supplier/client technical discussions.
+• Lead and contribute to design reviews (internal and external)

-• Collaborate with electronics engineers on subsystem integration (sensors, PCBs, comms hardware).
+• Collaborate with electronics engineers on subsystem integration (PCBs, sensors, comms hardware)

-• Develop engineering solutions across structures, propulsion, thermal, and safety systems.
+• Develop mechanical solutions across structures, propulsion, thermal management, and safety systems

-• Apply DfX principles for efficient manufacturing and servicing.
+• Apply DfX principles to support efficient manufacturing and servicing

-• Develop and execute test plans (shock, vibration, thermal cycling, IP standards).
+• Define and execute test plans (shock, vibration, thermal cycling, IP standards)

 Essential Skills & Experience

-• Strong design engineering background across complex electro-mechanical systems.
+• Strong background in mechanical design for complex electro-mechanical products

-• Ability to obtain/hold UK security clearance (BPSS).
+• Ability to obtain and hold UK security clearance (BPSS)

 Related Jobs